UK marks International Men’s Day with 150 organisations taking part – best ever support from employers and public bodies

-In 2016, the event was endorsed by the Prime Minister, who said: “I recognise the important issues that this event seeks to highlight, including men’s health, male suicide rates and the underperformance of boys in schools, these are serious issues that must be addressed in a considered way.”
+In 2016, the event was endorsed by the former Prime Minister, who said: “I recognise the important issues that this event seeks to highlight, including men’s health, male suicide rates and the underperformance of boys in schools, these are serious issues that must be addressed in a considered way.”

 The International Men’s Day UK Ambassadors, said: